zahrasadeghi/ai-96/README.md

-# ai- which people will "like" which blog posts from 96
+# ai-96
-this project is designed for predictingacross 90k active blogs on WordPress.com.
+this project is designed for predicting which people will "like" which blog posts from across 90k active blogs on WordPress.com.